v-adhithyan/interview-preparation/programming-practice/diy/ds/graphs/README.md

 - DFS can be used to find out loops.
 We can keep of  track of vertices in recursion stack.
 If we reach a node that is already in recursion stack, then there is a cycle.

 ## Graph coloring notes

+## Important points to remember

+- Use dfs if every node is to be visited
+- Use bfs to find out the shortest path
+- Minimum spanning tree Kruskal - from the remaining nodes pick node that has smallest weight. if it does not  form the loop add to spanning tree. repeat this
+- Djikstra shortest  path - does not work for negative indexex - Pick a node with smallest weight. perform relexation. repeat